 Read Full Biography

-The 16/17 season will see the world premiere and Dutch tour of a unique dance project with Heather Ware titled Battle Abbey.
+The 16/17 season saw the world premiere and Dutch tour of a unique dance project with Heather Ware titled Battle Abbey.
 The show follows previous collaboration triumphs including 2012’s Snow in June (choreographed by Andrea Leine and Harijono Roebana, music by Tan Dun) and 2014’s Bach – A Play in Motion.
-This season will also include performances with the Helsinki Philharmonic Orchestra, with Henri Dutilleux’s Tout un Monde Lontain, Orquesta Filmharmonica de Bogata, with Beethoven’s Triple Concerto, two Wigmore hall performances as well as Albert Schneizer’s Cello Concerto Crazy Diamondswith the Royal Stockholm Philharmonic Orchestra.
+Last season also included performances with the Helsinki Philharmonic Orchestra, with Henri Dutilleux’s Tout un Monde Lontain, Orquesta Filmharmonica de Bogata with Beethoven’s Triple Concerto, two Wigmore hall performances as well as a very successful Cello Concerto, Crazy Diamonds by Albert Schneizer, with the Royal Stockholm Philharmonic Orchestra.

 Koranyi was a Rising Star of the European Concert Hall Organization in 11/12 and during that season was also awarded the Norwegian Soloist Prize.
 An earlier recipient of numerous awards from international festivals and foundations such as Le Prix d’Honneur and Ferminich Prize from the Verbier Festival, in 2009 Koranyi received the 2nd Grand Prix at the Rostropovich Competition in Paris.